Should I compost it?

 Should I scoop it, bag it, and trash it?

+Yes!
+Toss your bagged pet waste into the trash.
 Landfills are designed to keep pet waste contained, monitored, and out of our streams.
-Choose bags some recycled content over biodegradable bags.
+Choose bags made with some recycled content over biodegradable bags.
 "Biodegradable" bags need oxygen in order to degrade, so they’re often unable to break down when trapped in the compacted layers in a landfill.

 Why does scooping matter?